Printer Friendly PDF

 - Test your home for radon.
 Radon is a radioactive gas that cannot be seen, felt, or tasted.
 Some homes are built on soil with natural uranium deposits, which can create high levels of indoor radon exposure, increasing risk for lung cancer.
 Radon detection kits, as well as EPA-suggested companies, can be used to test your home for radon.

 - Get screened.
 People ages 55-80 with a history of heavy smoking, who smoke now, or who quit within the past 15 years may be at a higher risk for lung cancer and should consider a yearly low-dose CT to screen for lung cancer, which could reduce risk of dying from lung cancer.

 Lung cancer, depending on the stage, may be treated by a team of specialists, including pulmonologists, thoracic surgeons, medical oncologists, and radiation oncologists.
 Treatment options vary depending on the stage and type of the cancer, the patient’s symptoms and overall health, and a variety of other factors.
 Lung cancer found at an early stage may be curable with surgery and chemotherapy after surgery, and a small number of lung cancer cases that have spread to nearby organs can be cured with chemotherapy and radiotherapy.
 Targeted therapies may be beneficial in lung cancers with certain gene mutations, which can be identified by molecular testing.
-Clinical trials studying lung cancer may be available to patients.
+Immunotherapy, radiation therapy, and proton therapy are other treatment options.
+Clinical trials evaluating new therapies for lung cancer may be available to patients.

 Sources: American Cancer Society, Centers for Disease Control and Prevention, National Cancer Institute, Texas Cancer Registry